Beach House Recovery Center » Mental Health Disorders » Personality Disorders

 Schizotypal disorders cause an irrational interpretation of everyday experiences.
 Other symptoms include obsessive behaviors, a distorted perception of reality, eccentric appearance, and social isolation.

 Antisocial personality disorder is marked by a lack of empathy and indifference toward others’ feelings.
-Patients ignore social rules, behave aggressively, act without forethought, have no sense of guilt, and have an inflexible mindset.
+Individuals often disregard social norms, behave aggressively, act impulsively, lack guilt, and maintain rigid thought patterns.
 Criminal records or long jail histories are common among people with antisocial personality disorders.

 This disorder is characterized by fear of abandonment, feelings of emptiness, and a lack of a sense of self.
 Studies have shown that it is more common among women and often manifests after childhood sexual abuse.
 People with borderline personality disorder tend to have short-lived and intense relationships because of their emotional instability, violent outbursts, and suicide threats.